Supersolid formation time shortcut and excitation reduction by manipulating the dynamical instability: System

 \section{System}

-In the following analysis, the system under consideration is the following: a degenerate gas of bosons with strong magnetic momentum, assuming zero temperature, and trapped in three spatial directions.
-In particular, we refer to the experimental setup of Ref. \cite{biagioni2022}.
-The effective dimensionality of the trap is essential for the transition as proved in Refs. \cite{alana2022crossing,alana2023formation}.
-Although all arguments presented in the current paper hold both for a quasi-2D and quasi-1D configurations only the quasi-1D is presented for the sake of briefness.
+{Throughout this manuscript a single system has been chosen to be considered, for the sake of simplicity, and despite the fact that the proposals are not specific for such a system.
+We study a dipolar Bose-Einstein condensate without thermal fluctuations (T=0) trapped in a harmonic trap along the three spatial directions.
+In particular, we chose an experimental setup previously used by the Dy-lab in Pisa \cite{biagioni2022}.}

+{The effective dimensionality of the condensate is directly related to the trap potential, featuring quasi-1D and quasi-2D scenarios (see Refs. \cite{biagioni2022,alana2022crossing,alana2023formation}).
+However, dimensionality does not play an important role in the proposals put forward in this manuscript, and thus only the quasi-1D geometry is considered for the sake of briefness.}

-In particular, the system is composed by $N=3\times10^{4}$ magnetic atoms of $^{162}$Dy -- with tunable s-wave scattering length $a_{s}$ and dipolar length $a_{dd}=130a_0$ ($a_0$ being the Bohr radius) -- trapped by a harmonic potential with frequencies $(\omega_{x},\omega_{y},\omega_{z})=2\pi\times(15, 101, 94)$ Hz.
-While the choice of these parameters is motivated by their experimental feasibility in a specific case, it is worth noting that the following analysis is conceptually general, which enables its extension to other scenarios.
+{The system is made up of $N=3\times10^{4}$ magnetic atoms of $^{162}$Dy, which have a tunable s-wave scattering length $a_{s}$ and dipolar length $a_{dd}=130 \ a_0$ (where $a_0$ is the Bohr radius).
+These atoms are trapped by a harmonic potential with frequencies of $(\omega_{x},\omega_{y},\omega_{z})=2\pi\times(15, 101, 94)$ Hz.
+It is noteworthy that the parameters under consideration were selected based on their experimental feasibility for a specific case.
+However, it is imperative to bear in mind that the analysis presented herein is conceptually generic and extendable to comparable situations.}

 This system can be described in terms of an extended Gross-Pitaevskii (GP) theory including dipolar interactions \cite{ronen2006} and the Lee-Huang-Yang (LHY) correction accounting for quantum fluctuations, within the local density approximation \cite{Li12,wachtler2016,schmitt2016}.
 The energy functional can be written as $E = E_{\text{GP}} + E_{\text{dd}} + E_{\text{LHY}}$ with